williamvwang/Tempt/DOCS.md

 >`@csgo tempted`

-*William Wang is tempted to play CSGO.*
+*William Wang is tempted for CSGO.*

 --------------------------------------------------
 <a name="untempt"/>